just-the-docs/just-the-docs/docs/navigation/main/order.md

 # Ordering Pages

-To specify a page order, you can use the `nav_order` parameter in your pages' YAML front matter.
+To specify a page order, you can use the `nav_order` parameter in the front matter of the pages.

 #### Example